PNoles and I are watching the game again tonight. Should be a real bundle of laughs.

 Well folks, it seems I was the last person in the world to hear this morning that Jay Mariotti quit the Sun-Times.
 That's what you call irony, eh?
 Jay, you were a sort of worthy opponent, but FireJay's Jay-bashing finally halted your written word.
 Sure, you can keep your comfy TV job.
 But I'm warning you.
 As soon as I become able to rewind TV, you'll be accountable for every dumbass thing you say on "Around the Horn" as well.
 So watch yourself.

-Anyway, to celebrate 1.25 or so years of hatin' on the fag, we're going to count down the Top Ten Ridiculous/Stupid Jay Moments in FireJay history.
+Anyway, to celebrate 1.25 or so years of hatin' on him, we're going to count down the Top Ten Ridiculous/Stupid Jay Moments in FireJay history.
 It was a fun list to make indeed.
 I'm going to try to provide as much context as I can for each.

 Here we go!